LelIllumina/Astro-Migration/src/content/blogs/Letter.md

 ---
-title: "A letter"
+title: A letter
-og_description: &desc "To: The Hai Castle, Webtopia; From: Knight Lelcelot"
+description: "To: The Hai Castle, Webtopia; From: Knight Lelcelot"
-description: *desc
 date: 2025-03-02
 thumb: /images/blog/dithered.png
+tags:
+  - Story
+  - Love
+keywords:
+  - Sir lelcelot
+  - The Haiweb Empire
+  - Haiweb
+  - Tmeye
+draft: false
 ---

 Dear young prince and princess of the Haiweb Empire,